Managing peak demand

 SA's energy future

-South Australia's Our energy plan has been developed to give the state greater local control of energy security, to increase self-reliance and provide reliable, competitive and clean power into the future.
+The South Australian government is implementing a series of plans to give the state greater local control of energy security, to increase self-reliance and provide reliable, competitive and clean power into the future.

 Other strategies under investigation to reduce demand and infrastructure costs, both nationally and within the state, include: